Adversaries to training partners: Junior Fa and Kevin Barry come full circle

 With Fa, Ahio and Goodhall all preparing for fights in June, they have reached an agreement to work together.

-After striking a deal with Fa's manager, Mark Keddell, Barry and Goodhall will venture to New Zealand next month to spa Fa and Ahio, giving the trio of heavyweights quality preparation for their respective, upcoming fights.
+After striking a deal with Fa's manager, Mark Keddell, Barry and Goodhall will venture to New Zealand next month to spar with Fa and Ahio, giving the trio of heavyweights quality preparation for their respective, upcoming fights.

+"It's good for Junior and Hemi because they are fighting on June 5 and it's good for us," Barry said.

-"Everything going to plan we're looking to go down to Auckland in the middle of May to spa with Junior and Hemi.
+"Everything going to plan we're looking to go down to Auckland in the middle of May to spar with Junior and Hemi.

 "I've seen Junior up close against Joe Parker.
 He's a very experienced, skilful guy.
 What I'm looking for with Justis Huni is someone with good head movement and the explosive style.
 Hemi is a little short but he brings all that so that will benefit us very much.